Reconstruction of a coloring from its homogeneous sets: Reconstructible colorings

-\begin{ex} Let $X=2^{\leq 3}$ be the collection of all binary sequence of length at most 3.
-Let $\varphi$ be the coloring associated to the extension ordering on $X$, i.e., $\varphi(\{x,y\})=1$ iff $y$ is an extension of $x$.
-This coloring looks as below, where only $1$-edges are drawn.
+\begin{proof} Let $\varphi$ be the coloring associated to the extension ordering on $2^{<\omega}$, i.e., $\varphi(\{x,y\})=1$ if and only if $y$ is an extension of $x$.
+We first show the result for the restriction of $\varphi$ to $X=2^{\leq 3}$.
+This coloring looks as despicted in Figure \ref{figbinarytree}, where only some $1$-edges are drawn.